mallowmew/mayden-finance-calculator/README.md

 # Mayden Academy Finance Calculator Challenge
+Module 6 Challenge: Use frontend technologies to develop a finance calculator for Mayden Academy.

+I quite like the pattern I adopted for frontend validation (`main.js`) and want to use it again somewhere.

+I decided to use Sass just for practice.

+## Challenge
 Build a finance calculator that accepts:

 + The amount you would like to borrow (£)